-It should be noted that solid waste transfer stations normally trigger a Development of Regional Impact (DRI) review in accordance with State law. and the applicant's land use proposal was submitted to Regional and State authorities for their consideration.
-However, in this case it was officially determined by these authorities that the proposed transfer station does "not" trigger a DRI due to its limited size and scope of operation.
+Solid Waste transfer stations normally trigger a Development of Regional Impact (DRI) review in accordance with State law, and the applicant's land use proposal was submitted to Regional and State authorities for their consideration.
+However, in this case it has been officially determined by these authorities that the proposed transfer station does "not" trigger a DRI due to its limited size and scope of operation.
 This is despite the fact that the use was still required to obtain a Georgia EPD permit.
-Because of the EPD permit, and the use's integral nature as part of the solid waste hauling operation, planning staff determined that the transfer station still triggered the need for CUP approval under the City's LDR requirements, as well as the need for certain Variances from the City's supplemental standards for such use.
+Because of the EPD permit, and the use's integral nature as part of the solid waste hauling operation, planning staff determined that the transfer station still triggered the need for CUP approval under the City's LDR requirements.
+It should be noted that the applicant is also seeking certain Variances from the LDR's supplemental standards for 'Solid Waste Transfer Stations', and these will be heard separately by the ZBOA on February 6th (file # APP-2018-02).

 The subject property is located within a very well-established industrial area along the Tucker Road and Gil Harbin Industrial Blvd corridors.
 This property was originally developed in unincorporated Lowndes County as a concrete pipe manufacturing facility (Miller Concrete Pipe Co.) in the 1950's, which operated for more than 50 years.
 The property was annexed into the City as part of the "Islands Annexation" in 2006, but by this time the concrete manufacturing business had ceased operations.
-The remaining stockpiles of concrete pipe are still located on the unleased portion of the owner's property to the north.
+The remaining stockpiles of concrete pipe are located on the unleased portion of the owner's property to the north.

 Most of the surrounding parcels are zoned M-2 (the few others are M-1) and they are dominated by heavy industrial uses.
 Of particular note is the large property to the west which contains the Lowndes County public works center and contains very large stockpiles of outdoor materials.
 Other nearby property uses include a small concrete batch mixing site (Reames Concrete) to the east, and the Lowndes County recycling collection center to the south.

 The applicant's proposed operations have more than enough room on the subject property and constitute very little physical change from what started on the site more than 60 years ago.
 There are no issues or concerns with the primary solid waste "hauling operation" use of the property - since it functions mainly as a base of operations and the existing warehouse is essentially used as a large garage for the trucks.
 The transfer station, as an accessory use to the primary hauling operation, is very small in comparison to a typical solid waste transfer station that operates as its own separate business.
 There are currently no such facilities in Lowndes County.
-These have the potential to be very large facilities that resemble an "indoor landfill", and generate lots of truck traffic and negative impacts on surrounding properties.
-In this case, the applicant's proposal is nowhere near this scale or level of impact.
+They have the potential to be very large facilities that resemble an "indoor landfill", and generate lots of truck